NCEAS/eml/docs/eml-semantic-annotation-primer.md

 <a name="schema.org"></a>

 - **schema.org** (https://schema.org/)
-An initiative to create and support a common set of schemas for structured data markup on web pages.
+An initiative to create and support common sets of structured data markup on web pages.
 Extensions work with the core vocabulary to provide more specialized and/or deeper vocabularies.